 Blake: I know I wanted Showtime to see that fans are heavily invested in the Twin Peaks mythos and there is so much more they can do if the interest is there to cultivate it.
 I love that Sabrina said she hoped Showtime saw it; that really spoke to me that a fan movement really does make the difference between “yes” and “no” for all parties involved.
 I just hoped that we’ve helped tip the scales to favour continued creativity!

 Kenneth: My hope was just to give a little a nudge to everyone involved.
 All parties have expressed interest.
 Season 3 was the most amazing audiovisual art I have ever experienced.
 And, to me, it has always been about the feels.
-I trust David, Mark and Sabrina that if we get one more it will be not what we expect.
-It will be exactly what we need.
-SHOWTIME is whom we need to swoon.
-And I can be very romantic if I need to be (laughs).
+I trust David, Mark and Sabrina that if we get one more, it will be not what we expect.
+It will be precisely what we need.
+SHOWTIME is who we need to swoon.
+And I can be very romantic if I need to be [laughs].
 Sabrina has been a powerful voice for the show.
 I hope she knows that we stand behind her.

 25YL: Any shout outs you guys would like to give to those that helped put this all together?

-Blake: I reached out to Rinaldo Zoonjes and he created his 119 woman image specifically for the day.
+Blake: I reached out to Rinaldo Zoontjes, and he created his 119 woman image specifically for the day.

 25YL: Any final thoughts or anything about the next 119 Day you would like to say?